gnbdev/opengnb/docs/gnb_user_manual_en.md

 make -f Makefile.mingw_x86_64
 ```

-`Makefile.mingw_x86_64` is a Makefile specially compiled with mingw compiling toolchain under Linux, and cannot be used on Windows.
-In fact, the source code of GNB can be compiled with mingw compiling toolchain on Windows, but the corresponding Makefile is missing.
+`Makefile.mingw_x86_64` is a Makefile specially compiled with mingw compiling toolchain under Linux, Also available on Windows.

 On Windows, running GNB requires installing a virtual network card, which can be downloaded here: [tap-windows](https://github.com/gnbdev/gnb_build/tree/main/if_drv/tap-windows ""downloads"").